sxfly99/Diff-AGIQA/README.md

 > The **U-Net architecture**, central to diffusion models, facilitates **multi-scale interaction** between visual and textual features.
 This design naturally produces multi-modal features with fine-grained interactions during the feature extraction process.
 ## Method
 ![image](https://github.com/sxfly99/Diff-AGIQA/blob/main/Figs/Figure3_01.png)
+💡 1.
+Generation of Specialized Visual Prompts
+To better leverage the model's pre-trained knowledge, lightweight visual prompters are introduced.
+Their specific function is to generate two types of crucial guidance cues: 'perception' and 'alignment' prompts.

+🖼️ 2.
+Input Formulation for the Diffusion Model
+These newly generated prompts are then superimposed directly onto the original image.
+This composite image—combining the source visual with the new prompts—serves as the complete input for the pre-trained Diffusion model.

+⚙️ 3.
+Systematic Feature Integration for Prediction Following the model's processing, a carefully designed feature selection process is employed.
+This process systematically identifies and integrates the most discriminative features, which are then used to predict the final AGI quality score.

 ## News
 📌 **TO DO**